Gondolav/gondolav.github.io/index.md

 ## Result analysis per neighbourhood

 Another very interesting feature present in the inspections is obviously the **Result** of the inspection.
-We decided to focus on the three main possible results: **PASS**, **PASS W/ CONDITIONS** and **FAIL**.
+We decided to focus on the three main possible results: **pass**, **pass with conditions** and **fail**.
 Gathering the two first possibilities into a global pass, this provided us with a pass and a fail rates summing up to 1.
 We can now portray the community areas by their percentage of successful inspections and get the following map:

 <div style="text-align:center;">
-  <iframe src="maps/result_map.html" width="80%" height="600px"></iframe>
+  <iframe src="maps/result_map.html" frameborder="0" width="80%" height="600px"></iframe>
 </div>

 The central district **Loop** as well as the edge areas of the city share the highest rates when regarding the passed inspections.
 They are wealthy neighbourhoods, which could explain why a peculiar care seems to be taken in making food facilities safe.
 We clearly cannot say the same about the South Side of Chicago, which gathers the Community Areas with the highest **FAIL** rates.